fbpx

 • 2 tablespoons salted butter, melted – for brushing

-For Coating Cookies
+For Coating Cookies with Chocolate

-• 2 4ounce semi-sweet baking chocolate bars
+• 2 (4-ounce) semi-sweet baking chocolate bars

 Instructions